 Marvel at Gingkaku-Ji

-Built in 1482 , Gingkaku-Ji (The Silver Temple) is often linked with Kinkaku-JI.
-To be honest, I much preferred this one – there were less crowds of tourists and the gardens and grounds were much more expansive and beautiful.
+Gingkaku-Ji (The Silver Temple) dates back to 1482.
+It is often linked with Kinkaku-JI.
+To be honest, I much preferred this one – there were fewer crowds of tourists and the gardens and grounds were much more expansive and beautiful.
 The temple here isn’t actually made of silver mind you, it is just given that name because of the colours of its exterior.

 Address: 2 Ginkakujicho, Sakyo Ward, Kyoto Admission: 500 yen

 Tetsugaku no michi or “The Philosopher’s Path” is a pleasant walkway that runs from Gingkaku-ji temple and leads you to Nanzen-Ji.
 It transports you along the edges of a gentle stream surrounded by fragrant cherry trees and is named after Nishida Kitaro, a famous Japanese Philosopher.
 Kitaro walked daily along the route while meditating and strolling to and from Kyoto University.